philippluedtke/predictive_collision_avoidance/README.md

 Industry 5.0 signifies a pivotal realignment of industrial priorities, emphasising human-centric collaboration, sustainability, and resilience rather than the pursuit of automation for its own value [1] Building on the digital and cyber-physical foundations of previous industrial advancements, Industry 5.0 employs technologies such as the industrial Internet of Things (IoT), artificial intelligence (AI), digital twins, industrial robots and additive manufacturing to facilitate smart factories, while redefining technological progress as a means to empower human workers and reduce environmental impact [2].
 The focus of Industry 4.0 was predominantly on efficiency and connectivity, which gave rise to concerns regarding job security, rising unemployment due to automation, and environmental issues such as excessive energy consumption and electronic waste.
 Industry 5.0 aims to address these social and ecological gaps by augmenting human capabilities through collaborative machine systems, as opposed to replacing them.
 Collaborative robots (CoBot) are designed to undertake repetitive or hazardous tasks, thereby allowing human operators to focus on more complex activities such as oversight, problem solving and value-adding operations [1].
 This shift presents a range of practical opportunities, including mass customisation, greater production flexibility, optimised resource use, and the inclusion of disabled people in the workforce.
 These opportunities can help to meet growing consumer demand for personalised products while lowering material and energy footprints [2].
 Simultaneously, the increased proximity of humans and machines gives rise to new and significant safety challenges.
 These challenges require robust technical solutions and regulatory guidance to ensure worker protection under all conditions [4].
 In practice, common safety systems such as torque sensors provide reliable collision detection and force control.
 However, they only signal after an impact has occurred.
 This means that complementary approaches, such as proximity sensing, offer promising opportunities for achieving anticipatory protection and facilitating smoother and safer human-robot interaction [4].
 From an occupational health and safety perspective, human-centred collaboration has been shown to reduce musculoskeletal risk factors, decrease physical effort, improve coordination and efficiency, and lower exposure to hazards.
 Some experimental studies also report fewer errors per unit of time and maintained trust in cobotic systems, even when total error counts remain similar across conditions [4].
 The societal relevance of human-centred manufacturing is reinforced by legal frameworks such as the § 154 of the German Social Code Book IX that promote inclusion and reasonable accommodations for severely disabled employees.
 This ensures that industrial practice aligns with broader goals of social participation and equity [5]. ...

-[1] From automation to collaboration: exploring the impact of industry 5.0 on sustainable manufacturing | Discover Sustainability

-[2] Industry 5.0 - Publications Office of the EU and Industry 5.0 - Research and innovation - European Commission

-[3] (PDF) Adaptive Obstacle Avoidance for a Class of Collaborative Robots

-[4] Human-Cobot collaboration's impact on success, time completion, errors, workload, gestures and acceptability during an assembly task

-[5] § 154 SGB IX - Einzelnorm
 _________________________________________________________________________________________

 # The Code#